Burping while running is not an uncommon affliction. If you run frequently, it's common to experience burping at some point during one of your runs.

 Video of the Day

-The American Lung Association says that there are two ways to breathe: through your nose and mouth.
+There are two ways you can breathe, according to the American Lung Association: through your nose and through your mouth.
 Breathing through your mouth occurs more during exercise and so swallowing the air that causes you to burp is not uncommon.
 Swallowing air is so ordinary it even has a scientific name: aerophagia.

 High-fiber food, beans, fructose and sucrose found in candy and soft drinks can also contribute to excessive burping while exercising.

-Here are two terms that you might connect to your burping: GERD and silent acid reflux.
-The fancy name for GERD is Gastroesophageal reflux disease where a muscle at the end of your esophagus does not close entirely and the contents of your stomach could push back up your throat.
+Here are two terms that might be cause for your burping while working out: GERD and silent acid reflux.
+GERD, short for gastroesophageal reflux disease, happens when a muscle at the end of your esophagus doesn't close as it should and the contents of your stomach could push back up your esophagus, per the Mayo Clinic.

-Silent acid reflux is much the same but differs in that the mucus that lines most of our throats is missing in some people.
 When you run too soon after eating, acid could be thrown back up your throat.
-Both conditions cause increased swallowing, which in turn can cause excessive burping, says the Mayo Clinic.
+Both conditions cause increased swallowing, which in turn can cause excessive burping, according to the Mayo Clinic.

 - Mayo Clinic: "Belching, Intestinal Gas and Bloating: Tips for Reducing Them"